smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 The network handles the UE's mobility (e.g., moving between cells or base stations) while maintaining the ongoing data connection.

+## Applicability & Mangeability of the SCONE Protocol in the 3GPP network
+The sections below describes support for SCONE protocol within the 3GPP networks.

+## SCONE signal Hint from Client to the Network
+In 3GPP networks (4G/5G), a User Equipment (UE) connects to the internet by establishing data sessions that traverse various network elements.
+The key process involves allocating an IP address to the UE and routing its data traffic through the mobile network's core to the external data networks including the internet.
+As this connection to the Internet is established and once the client App on the UE starts communicating with the application content provider, a hint for SCONE usage will allow UPF to then look for a SCONE packet for this specific user connection and avoid PGW/UPF any unnecessary CPU cycles for non-ABR video connections.
+The section below provides a more detailed information on the UE and the mobile network for connecting to the external network.

+## Retransmission of advised bit-rate
+Editor's note:
+- address potential packet loss and no support for ACK from the end-user client
+- what support the netwwork element needs from SCONE client and sender (server) to enable retx

 ## Measuring conformance of advised bit-rate
 As the network element capable of advising bit-rate limit, the network element also would need capabilities to measure conformance on the advised bit-rate.

 Issue 35 [https://github.com/ietf-wg-scone/scone/issues/35]
 - Need to determine if the conformance is to be measured as an aggregate or on a per flow basis.